balajibalasubramaniam/mutationdocker/README.md

 1.60

 # To build and run
-To run a code sample, you need to build the docker container:
+To run a code sample, you need to build the Docker container:

 ```sh
 $ docker build -t clang .